 |Tokyo by Night - Japanese Food Tour||Tokyo||3 Hours||$114|

 |Challenge a Sumo Wrestler Over Lunch||Tokyo||2 Hours||$114|

 |Combo: Sushi Making, Tsujiki Market & Sake Tasting||Tokyo||4 Hours||$207|

 |Evening Food & Drink Tour in Osaka||Osaka||3 Hours||$100|

 |Nishiki Market Tour & 7 Course Lunch||Kyoto||3 Hours||$129||

 |Japanese Tea Ceremony With Tea Master||Kyoto||Varies||$40|

-We were supported by Viator Travel during this amazing Osaka cooking class, but my opinions, as always are my own.
-This cooking class experience can be booked through Viator, starting at $75 per person.
+We were supported by Viator Travel during this amazing Osaka cooking experience, but my opinions, as always are my own.
+This Osaka experience can be booked through Viator, starting at $75 per person.

 Here are our recommended Osaka hotels.
 The Intercontinental is more of a luxury property whereas the Ibis is a great value option.